Sheryl Crow

 It's buried in the countryside

-It's exploding in the shells
+It's exploding in the shells at night

 It's everywhere a baby cries